adriane0523/VirtualLearningLab/README.md

 Virutallearninglab folder
 Main folder, it holds the UI for login and register, base templates for each page, routing, and settings of the project

+asset/static folder=> holds the css files and images (there are two because when website is deployed it looks at static folder) media folder => upload photos (currently not working)

 ## Related links ##
 installing pip - https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/